-De-Icing salt increases road safety
+Road salt increases traffic safety

 Updated: